ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## build

+### The NextJS Compiler

-This is the stage where the code is compiled and optimized for production.
+The **build stage** is the stage where the code is compiled and optimized for production.
 Among other thins the JSX code is converted to JavaScript.

 ![compilingjsx2js.png]({{ site.baseurl }}/assets/images/nextjs/compilingjsx2js.png)

-another task is to minify the code:
+Another task is to minify the code. **Minification** refers to the process of removing unnecessary or redundant data without affecting how the resource is processed by the browser
+- code comments
+- formatting,
+- removing unused code,
+- using shorter variable and function names,

+and so on.
+The goal is to reduce the size of the code and improve the performance of the application.

 ![minifying]({{ site.baseurl }}/assets/images/nextjs/minifying.png)